fastify/workflows/README.md

 ## Intro

 GitHub [introduced reusable workflows](https://github.blog/2021-11-29-github-actions-reusable-workflows-is-generally-available/) on 2021-11-29 which, as the name suggests, are workflows that can be referenced across the entirety of GitHub.
+A reusable workflow is called by using the `uses` keyword in another workflow.

 For more information, including limitations, [see the GitHub Docs](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows).

-## Usage
+## CI workflows

-A reusable workflow is called by using the `uses` keyword in another workflow:
+### Usage

 ```yml
 name: CI